 What to expect from your doctor

-Your doctor will likely ask you several questions, including:
+Your health care provider will likely ask you several questions, including:

 - When did you first notice your symptoms?